List of Danny Phantom characters: Clockwork

-Clockwork is an immortal being who controls and keeps the flow of time.
+Clockwork (voiced by David Carradine in the series, Piotr Michael in Nickelodeon All-Star Brawl 2) is a ghost who controls and keeps the flow of time.
 He is calm, tricky, and all-knowing.
 When asked by the Observants to kill Danny Fenton to prevent a future where his evil self wrecks the planet, Clockwork seemingly appears to be Danny's enemy.
 In reality, he is merely helping and urging him to make the right decisions so that he can prevent Danny's death by the Observants.
 Neutral, he does not fulfill every wish Danny desires, including altering past events.
 He only adjusts time as he sees fit, usually to teach Danny a lesson.
-He constantly changes his age and appearance from a child to adult to old man, which refers to his detachment from the time sequence.
-He currently owns the Fenton Thermos that contains Dark Danny.
+He constantly changes his age and appearance from a child to adult to old man.